flyaruu/flyaruu.github.io/_posts/2015-03-18-OSGi-Service-Discovery.md

 In this piece of Java code we state that we are a component (=service) that *requires* configuration with pid "docker.osgi.mysql" and it will expose an DataSourceFactory interface to the service bus.

-Note that we still need a 'driver' bundle for every type of service, but it now has a much simpler responsibility: It needs to listen for configuration with the service pid's it is interested in (in this case docker.osgi.mysql) and instantiate a service that makes sense
+Note that we still need a 'driver' bundle for every type of service, but it now has a much simpler responsibility: It needs to listen for configuration with the service pid's it is interested in (in this case docker.osgi.mysql) and instantiate a service that makes sense.

 Note that there will be an instance for each available configuration object (there could be many configuration objects for a service.
 If a configuration object gets retracted, the service will be deactivated.